 Sometimes, however, Pokémon just made flat-out terrible and baffling decisions.
-Cue the swastikas, Nazi salutes, blackface, and scantily clad 10-year-old girls.
-Pokémon has undergone some serious censorship in America, and these examples show that it was probably for the best.
+Cue the blackface and scantily clad 10-year-old girls - Pokémon has undergone some serious censorship in America, and these examples show that it was probably for the best.

 In the episode "The Kangaskhan Kid," Ash, Misty, and Brock meet a young boy who was raised by wild Kangaskhan.
 It's supposed to be similar to Tarzan, but instead of a saccharine Disney-esque plot, things immediately get twisted.
 In the Japanese version of the anime, the kid asks the 10-year-old Misty if he can drink milk from her breasts.
 The camera zooms in on her 10-year-old, prepubescent chest and Misty smacks him away.
 This is played for laughs, as the reproductive capacity of children is apparently hilarious.

 This was (obviously) changed in the American localization.
 Instead, the boy asks Misty if they are people or Pokémon, and she gets outrageously offended.